pyvista/pyvista/doc/user-guide/data_model.rst

 .. note::
    Observe how we had insert a leading ``3`` to tell VTK that our face will contain three points.
-In our :class:`pyvista.PolyData` VTK doesn't assume that faces always contain three points, so we have to define that.
+In our `PolyData`_ VTK doesn't assume that faces always contain three points, so we have to define that.
 This actually gives us the flexibility to define as many (or as few as one) points per cell as we wish.

-Now we have all the necessary pieces to assemble an instance of :class:`pyvista.PolyData` that contains a single triangle.
-To do this, we simply provide the ``points`` and ``cells`` to the constructor of a :class:`pyvista.PolyData`.
+Now we have all the necessary pieces to assemble an instance of `PolyData`_ that contains a single triangle.
+To do this, we simply provide the ``points`` and ``cells`` to the constructor of a `PolyData`_.
 We can see from the representation that this geometry contains three points and one cell

 .. jupyter-execute::